Nasogastric (NG) fluids for short term rehydration or maintenance fluids in children beyond the newborn period

 - Breast feeding can usually continue during both rapid and slow rehydration

-- Not suitable for children with dehydration from respiratory illnesses, meningitis or significant electrolyte abnormalities
+- dehydration from lower respiratory tract infections, meningitis or significant electrolyte abnormalities

 - Children with severe dehydration need IV fluid resuscitation

-Hourly rate range for rapid nasogastric rehydration (Not IV)
+Hourly rate range for rapid NG rehydration (not intravenous rehydration)

 Total infusion time |